-Do not attempt to run the outboard motor until it has been completely inspected.
+Do not attempt to run the outboard motor t has To Samaha Motor Corbonation U.S.A. until it has been completely inspected.

 Important warranty information for U.S.A. and Canada

 Welcome to the Yamaha Family!

 Congratulations on the purchase of your new Yamaha marine power.
 Yamaha is committed to exceptional customer satisfaction, and we want your ownership experience to be a satisfying one.
 Please read the following warranty information to help ensure satisfaction with your Yamaha.